If you own a Leasehold Flat, it is your Legal Right to choose who Manages your Property

 Even solicitors consult us!

-The RTMF has acquired RTM for thousands of at owners throughout England and Wales from converted houses of 2 flats to large multi-block estates comprising hundreds of luxury apartments.
+The RTMF has acquired RTM for thousands of flat owners throughout England and Wales from converted houses of 2 flats to large multi-block estates comprising hundreds of luxury apartments.

 RTMF acquired the Right to Manage for Century Wharf, a development of 967 Flats in Cardiff, making it the largest RTM in history.